 Advantage Adoptions-OCOC is a child placement agency.

-Advantage Adoptions-OCOC provides services as a licensed child placing agency in Dallas, Tarrant and 17 surrounding counties which make up Region 03.
+Advantage Adoptions-OCOC provides services as a licensed child placing agency in North Texas.
 Families are recruited, trained, licensed, and offered support services throughout the foster and adoption process.
-Additional services are provided to kinship families through in collaboration with other parent leadership groups in North Texas.
+Additional services are provided to kinship families through collaboration with other parent leadership groups in North Texas.

 “We do not need to know the beginning of a child’s story to change the ending.”

 - Fi Newood -

 The following steps generally occur once you decide to consider adoption:

 For more information, visit: State Adoption and Foster Care Information